jansensu19/jansensu19/README.md

 - I'm currently focusing on Front-End Web Development I am a student majoring in Information Technology at the STMIK Mikroskil, Medan

+- I'm graduated from STMIK Mikroskil, Medan with a Bachelor of Technology (S1)

 - Able to operate HTML5, CSS, JavaScript, React js

 - Successful working in a team environment, as well as independently